decert-me/rareskills-solana-course/src/en/chapter_28.md

 In Ethereum, we use the multicall pattern if we want to batch multiple transactions together atomically.
 If one fails, the rest fails.

 Solana has this built into the runtime, so we don’t need to implement a multicall.
-In the example below, we initialize an account and write to it in one transaction — without using init_if_needed.
+In the example below, we initialize an account and write to it in one transaction — without using `init_if_needed`.

 ```
 import * as anchor from "@coral-xyz/anchor";